MA in Urban and Public Affairs

 - Community Empowerment Activists

-Student leaders participate in paid internships with local organizations mobilizing grassroots campaigns on issues like housing, access to education, and immigration and transgender rights.
-Students learn leadership skills for social justice through hands-on practice at their host organizations, ongoing advising meetings, and professional development workshops.
+Student leaders participate in internships with local organizations mobilizing grassroots campaigns on issues like housing and displacement, access to education, the prison industrial complex, youth empowerment, homelessness, and immigration and labor rights.
+Students learn leadership skills for social justice through hands-on practice at their host organizations, ongoing class meetings, building with community leaders, and professional development workshops.

 - Public Service and Community Engagement Minor